 This is the best way to reduce your overall study time for the ACE exam.
 Stop wasting time going over the information you already know.
 Focus your time wisely using spaced repetition flashcards.
 The team over at Trainer Academy has fantastic spaced repetition flashcards for the ACE CPT.

 During the ACE exam, make sure to take your time.
 You have three full hours to take the test, and most likely will not use up all three hours.

 Make sure to read every single question as well as every single answer before choosing your final choice.
 I can’t tell you how many people have missed up to five questions on the test simply because they thought they knew the answer before reading the full question.

-After reading the entire question, the first process should be eliminating the answers that are clearly wrong.
+After reading the entire question, the first process should be eliminating the clearly wrong answers.
 This will help increase your odds of you selecting the correct answer as well as helps you work more efficiently.

-Make sure to memorize the ACE test questions as well as the ACE CPT exam answers that I discussed.
-It is very probable that you will see all of these on the exam.
+Make sure to memorize the ACE test questions and the ACE CPT exam answers I discussed.
+You will probably see all of these on the exam.